 - Whenever there is a gradient in the background in your image, make sure you are working in 16-bit color depth to avoid banding of colors.

-Learn about banding and Bit Depth: Qualities of Digital Images: Bit Depth
+RELEVANT: Qualities of Digital Images: Bit Depth

 - Name and group your working layers.
 It’s easy to lose track of what’s where after you’ve added a dozen of layers.
 This is true especially when you’re performing intense image manipulations.